 An echocardiogram is a real-time moving picture of a functioning heart made by using sound waves (ultrasound) to generate images.
 Echocardiograms use the same noninvasive technology used to examine the fetus during pregnancy.
 It can show how well heart chambers and heart valves are functioning (for example, effective or poor pumping action, blood flow through the valves), before and after treatments, as well as other features.

 Plaque in cardiac arteries can be a severe problem, even life-threatening, in some patients.
 Diagnosing plaque blockage of coronary arteries and treatment for blockages has improved the lives of many patients with coronary artery disease.
 Cardiac catheterization is a technique that may provide both diagnostic information and therapeutic methodology in one procedure.
-The technique is invasive.
+The technique is invasive and can be used to detect blockages in the heart that trigger heart attacks.

 How Cardiac Catheterization Works